martishin/math-v2/README.md

-# mathematics-v2
+# math-v2
-Working on next version of math using Python and Rust
+Working on the next version of math using Python and Rust